 I am a bit obsessive about packing and create multiple lists for everyone in my family – beach gear, bed time, toiletries, clothes for cold weather/hot weather etc.

-So after sailing on the Disney Dream and on the Disney Wonder, I have a better idea of what to bring and what to leave at home.
+So after sailing on all 4 ships, I have a better idea of what to bring and what to leave at home.

 1. Water Bottles

 If you are travelling with young children pack their water bottles.

 There aren’t any lids at the beverage stations so to avoid accidents, use your children’s water bottles instead of the paper cups.
 We love CamelBak bottles and Contigo water bottles because of their spill-resistant designs.

 If they get thirsty at night, no problem!
 Their water bottle is in the room and you don’t have to trek to Deck 11 to get something to drink.

 During your cruise, you’ll find your favorite Disney characters roaming the ship, holding meet and greets and character breakfasts.
 You’ll see some at Castaway Cay as well if you happen to be on a Bahamian or Caribbean cruise.

 Guests looking to collect autographs (they’re an inexpensive souvenir) should consider packing a notepad, photo mat, t shirt, pillowcase or autograph book for their favorite characters’ signatures.

 We did notice some characters (we won’t name them here!) kept losing our marker and pen caps so we started bringing Retractable Sharpies on our Disney vacations – cruise and theme parks!